igor47/blog/_posts/2010-09-07-getting-up-and-running-with-ruby-and-rvm.md

 $ rvm gemset export backup.gems
 {% endhighlight %}

-I ended out with [*quite of a file*](http://gist.github.com/568262).
+I ended up with [*quite of a file*](http://gist.github.com/568262).
 If you want to install all these gems again (and no, I personally don't, just look at that file!), you could just run:

 {% highlight bash %}
 $ rvm gemset import backup.gems